 - Buying bonds directly from the U.S. Treasury: The U.S. federal government allows you to buy Treasury bonds directly through a service called Treasury Direct.
 This allows you to avoid a middleman and, thus, avoid fees you might normally pay a broker.

 ETFs can be a great choice for investors because they allow you to quickly fill gaps if you’re trying to diversify your portfolio.
-For example, if you need short-term investment-grade bonds, you can simply buy that ETF.
+For example, if you need short-term investment-grade bonds, you can simply buy an ETF with that exposure.
 And the same goes for long-dated or medium-term bonds, or whatever you need.
 You have many options.
-ETFs also offer the benefit of diversification through exposure to a mix of bonds.
+ETFs also offer the benefit of diversification through exposure to a mix of bond types, and they usually charge low fees and are tax-efficient.

 Bonds can easily be bought and sold through a broker.
 You may also have to pay a commission to a broker, or the broker might make a “markdown,” reducing the price to cover the cost of the transaction.